eunices/bee-description-model/readme.md

 ```r
 source('03-evaluate.r')
 ```
+- Model diagnostics and model fit (LOOAIC) will be printed out in the R console.

 ## Folder structure and important files

 - `data/`: where data should be added.
 Two important files required: `data.csv` and `offset.csv`.
 Sample data provided are `data-example.csv` and `offset-example.csv` which may be renamed to `data.csv` and `offset.csv` respectively to test out the model.
+- `01-model.r`: modelling code which calls code from `code/model/`
+- `01-forecast.r`: modelling code which calls code from `code/forecast/`
+- `01-evaluate.r`: modelling code which calls code from `code/evaluate/`
 - `code/`:
   - `code/model/`: code for running the rstan model
   - `code/evaluate/`: model evaluation code (diagnostics and model fit using LOOAIC)